 Drinking water helps to regulate body temperature, prevent infections, deliver nutrients to cells and keep joints lubricated, according to CNN.
-Conversely, soda is a cheap food that can make you fat.
+Conversely, soda is a cheap drink that can have negative health consequences.
 Soda is packed with sugar, which can lead to health problems including adverse metabolic effects.

 Observe 'Meatless Monday'

-“Adding a meatless Monday — or whatever day you prefer — to your week will not only help you add more vegetables to your diet, but it can also help you cut your grocery budget,” said Seti.
+“Adding a meatless Monday — or whatever day you prefer — to your week will not only help you add more vegetables to your diet, but it can also help you cut your grocery budget,” Seti said.
 “Protein-rich options like beans and mushrooms are less expensive than meat and are packed with nutrients.”

 Beans are a good example of a food item that’s good for you and your wallet.
-At 99 cents for a can, you can eat healthy for $1 or less.
+At $1 for a can, you can eat healthy for just a buck.

 - 24 Ways To Maximize Your Paycheck This Year

 - Survey: Only 18% of Americans Believe Their Tax Dollars Are Being Spent the Right Way

 - 24 Things To Do When You Have More Bills Than Your Paycheck Can Cover

 Gabrielle joined GOBankingRates in 2017 and brings with her a decade of experience in the journalism industry.
 Before joining the team, she was a staff writer-reporter for People Magazine and People.com.
 Her work has also appeared on E!
 Online, Us Weekly, Patch, Sweety High and Discover Los Angeles, and she has been featured on “Good Morning America” as a celebrity news expert.